gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 `rumpcomp_pci_dmalloc` to indicate that this should be fixed later for buffers larger than 4 KiB (cutting a corner).

-However, fixing it wasn't a top priority at the time: we had to bring up the system without drivers anyways first.
+However, fixing it wasn't a top priority at the time: we wanted to bring up the system without drivers anyways first.
 So instead of using an assert, logging an error was a better way to make progress on other parts of the system.
-Unfortunately, this error message was then forgotten about only to be rediscovered later in a pile of other log messages.
+Unfortunately, after a while this error message just forgotten about only to be rediscovered later in a pile of other log messages.

-Once I fixed the bug, redis achieved 24k GET requests per second.
+Once I fixed the bug, redis jumped from 76 to 24k GET requests per second.
 That was a quick 325x improvement!
 It took getting rid of 2-3 other bugs to go past a million, but those are a story for another time.

-[^1]: For simplicity, we assume no IOMMU.
+[^1]: For simplicity, we ignore the IOMMU here.
-[^3]: Given how our stack based allocator worked it would still, with non-negligible probability, have some other frames in there that would align but there were no guarantees for that.
+[^3]: Given how our stack based allocator worked it would, with high chance, often have some other frames in there that would align but there were no guarantees for that.

 [0]: https://github.com/rumpkernel "Rump Kernels"
 [1]: https://aaltodoc.aalto.fi/bitstream/handle/123456789/6318/isbn9789526049175.pdf "Rumpkernel PhD thesis"